shuai-xu/flink/docs/dev/table/streaming_optimization.md

 under the License.
 -->

 As it is known to all, SQL is the de-facto standard for data analytics.
 For streaming analytics, SQL would enable a larger pool of people to specify applications on data streams in less time, which benefits from many features of SQL, such as it is declarative and can be optimized effectively.
-In this page, we will introduce some useful optimizations of Flink SQL which bring great improvement in the performance of streaming processing.
+In this page, we will introduce some useful optimizations of streaming aggregation which bring great improvement in the performance of streaming processing.

 * This will be replaced by the TOC
 {:toc}